 The authentic buckle is aligned as follows: the imaginary line between the left edge of the logo should be aligned with the half of the first set of full squares.

-In 90% of the cases, authentic Louis Vuitton belts with the Damier print come with the pattern where the first set of square is not visible at all, and the second set of squares is fully opaque.
+In 90% of the cases, authentic Louis Vuitton belts with the Damier print come with the pattern where the first set of squares is not visible at all, and the second set of squares is fully opaque.
 These squares that we are talking about refer to the black and grey checkerboard pattern found on the Louis Vuitton Damier belt.

-This may vary on the authentic belts, since very few have this pattern aligned differently.
+This may vary on the authentic belts since very few have this pattern aligned differently.
 However, 99% of the fakes come with this kind of pattern that you can see in the picture linked above.

 Here’s a more detailed real vs fake Louis Vuitton Damier belt comparison where we’ve highlighted the aforementioned alignment issue.

 Since we are still talking about the buckle, you can see how the bottom of the fake buckle’s “L” character is crooked and misaligned and how the retail one is flawless.

 On the fake Louis Vuitton brown monogram belts, it’s simply a matter of having this buckle placed too far to the right side.